 Code for America has brought a new approach to government data.
 Instead of IT professionals building big systems, coders and activists meet to build apps for citizens.
 Here are some New Jersey links:

 Online site for census information, including population, social and economic characteristics, ancestry, economic census (business establishments and so forth), and information about state and local governments.
-Besides the full American Factfinder search engine, some interesting subjects covered by specialized searches are: School District Data ; QuickFacts about states, counties, and cities; the American Community Survey; and the County Business Patterns page, which includes business patterns by zip code as well as county.
+Based upon the decennial census, the economic census,and official surveys such as the American Community Survey.
+Besides the full American Factfinder search engine, some interesting subjects covered by specialized searches are: School District Data ; QuickFacts about states, counties, and cities; and the American Community Survey.
+The County Business Patterns page, which includes business patterns by zip code as well as by county, leads to overview stats; detailed information for US counties can now be accessed through American FactFinder..

 Labor force, employment and unemployment data, consumer and other price indexes (inflation measures), and much more